 Who is responsible for which tasks in the company?

 Thierry is our Creative Director and responsible for the design and concept of the watches.
 Our Chairman Mehmet is responsible for marketing and sales.
 And Jérémy is our Chief Technical Officer and looks after our movements and all technical aspects.
 I am the CEO, so I am always jumping from one thing to the other.
-I am a bad designer and bad engineer, but I am able to meld the ideas together.
+I am neither a designer nor an engineer, but I am able to meld the ideas together.

 What exactly does Vanguart stand for?